psf/black/docs/integrations/editors.md

 ## PyCharm/IntelliJ IDEA

-There are three different ways you can use _Black_ from PyCharm:
+There are several different ways you can use _Black_ from PyCharm:

 1. Using the built-in _Black_ integration (PyCharm 2023.2 and later)
 1. As local server using the BlackConnect plugin